2023 Belgrade City Assembly election: Serbian Progressive Party

-While announcing the construction of a new kindergarten and elementary school on 2 December, Šapić was involved in a verbal incident with journalist Dušan Čavić; Šapić called Čavić a "donkey" (magarčina) and a "loon" (dripac).
-A day later, Šapić presented another construction project in Višnjička Banja, this time stealing a project photo of a school from Salt Lake City.
+While announcing the construction of a new kindergarten and elementary school on 2 December, Šapić was involved in a verbal incident with journalist Dušan Čavić.
+A day later, Šapić presented another construction project in Višnjička Banja, where he mispresented the picture of the future school with that of photo of a Salt Lake City school in the United States.

 Socialist Party of Serbia

 The Socialist Party of Serbia (SPS), United Serbia, and Greens of Serbia signed a coalition agreement on 2 November 2023.
 They announced Toma Fila as their mayoral candidate.
 The SPS-led coalition submitted its list to GIK on 2 November, submitting over 4,000 signatures.
 Fila campaigned on pensioners' interests, improving the representation of women in the executive and legislative branches of the local government, and even development of all parts of Belgrade.
 Fila has also said that as mayor of Belgrade, he would advocate for the strengthening of workers' rights. Žarko Dronjak of SPS said that the SPS coalition supports the construction of the Belgrade Metro.